wearvr/pico-vr-unity-sdk-instructions/docs/pico-payment-sdk-user-management.md

 #### Successful sign in request

-When the login has succeeded, the JSON object has only the following attributes:
+The JSON object has the following attributes:

-* `"access_token"` -  The user’s access token
-* `"open_id"` - The user’s OpenID token
-* `"refresh_token"` - Token for refreshing the user’s session
-* `"expires_in"` - Token describing when the user’s session will expire
+* `"isSuccess"` -  `"true"` when the request has succeed, otherwise `"false"`
+* `"msg"` - For successful requests, it is `"SUCCESS"`.
+For failed requests, it is a description of why the request failed.

 Example:

 ```
 {
-  "access_token": "25ba00fb73343ff1ec32e1c152fff291",
-  "open_id": "2890d4a291108e73ef0e87340affe7a4",
-  "refresh_token": "5a189befeb3b33f7df101fbecffe4f98",
-  "expires_in": "1d6ef7f25a7b0ec3bbd5b6bf247adf71"
+    "isSuccess":"true",
+    "msg":"SUCCESS"
 }
 ```